 Ash is a popular option for many reasons.
 It comes in very light natural shades, varying from white, pale yellow or pale grey to a slightly darker brown.
 Ashwood is for that reason really easy to match any style and works as a perfect background for furniture, decorations and designs, making any space to appear larger.
 However, ash alternative is preferred for another reason.
 The material is really sturdy and solid and comes with a promise for long-term service.
 It is also very resistant to the most damage and scratch causes and easy to maintain.
 And because of the light shade, ash allows being customised.

 Cherry wood floors

 Cherry wood is one of the golden classics when it comes to flooring and furniture, also.
 It is used for centuries to create this one of a kind elegant and cosy ambience with its amazing dark shade with a red tint to it.
 This unique colour makes cherry a popular choice.
-But there are another reasons to love cherry wood – cherry is soft and very strong and durable in the same time, having amazing shock resistance, which makes it perfect for high traffic areas.
+But there are other reasons to love cherry wood – cherry is soft and very strong and durable at the same time, having amazing shock resistance, which makes it perfect for high traffic areas.

 Walnut wood floors